bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 ## Grid Transformation

-For a better initial difference, you can adjust sliders in the _TRANSFORM_ section to apply a scale, rotation, and offset to the grid vertices.
+For a better initial difference, you can adjust sliders in the _TRANSFORM_ section to apply a scale, rotation, and offset to the grid vertices to potentially make the difference image darker.
 This might not work on all images.

 ## Images with Different Brightnesses